Forget What's Sensitive, Remember What Matters: Token-Level Differential Privacy in Memory Sculpting for Continual Learning: Experiments

 \subsection{Further Analysis}

-\paragraph{Influence of Task Order.} We consider three task orders: a natural progression (order1: 1 $\rightarrow$ 2 $\rightarrow$ ... $\rightarrow$ 6), the reversed sequence (order2: 6 $\rightarrow$ 5 $\rightarrow$... $\rightarrow$ 1), and a deliberately shuffled permutation (order3: 4 $\rightarrow$ 5 $\rightarrow$ 1 $\rightarrow$ 3 $\rightarrow$ 6 $\rightarrow$ 2).
+In this section, we conduct extensive sensitivity analyses to gain deeper insights into the proposed method.
+We primarily focus on the Influence of Task Order to evaluate the model's robustness against varying task arrival sequences, as well as the Impact of Hyperparameter $\alpha$ to understand the balance between uncertainty and context in privacy sensitivity scoring.
+For additional analyses, including the Impact of Hyperparameter $\lambda_{\mathrm{unlearn}}$ and Impact of Hyperparameter $\alpha$ and $\theta$, please refer to the Appendix~\ref{Anlysis of Hyperparameter}. \paragraph{Influence of Task Order.} We consider three task orders: a natural progression (order1: 1 $\rightarrow$ 2 $\rightarrow$ ... $\rightarrow$ 6), the reversed sequence (order2: 6 $\rightarrow$ 5 $\rightarrow$... $\rightarrow$ 1), and a deliberately shuffled permutation (order3: 4 $\rightarrow$ 5 $\rightarrow$ 1 $\rightarrow$ 3 $\rightarrow$ 6 $\rightarrow$ 2).
 Figure~\ref{fig2} illustrates how different task arrival sequences affect model performance.
 Across all task orders, our \texttt{PeCL} consistently outperforms baselines such as ER+DPSGD and EWC+DPSGD in terms of both accuracy and forgetting.
 Notably, \texttt{PeCL} exhibits strong stability in order1 and order2, maintaining high final accuracy and low forgetting.
 While there is a slight performance drop in order3, \texttt{PeCL} still remains competitive and significantly more robust than other methods, whose results vary more dramatically across different orders.
-These results demonstrate that \texttt{PeCL} can adapt well to varying task sequences
+These results demonstrate that \texttt{PeCL} can adapt well to varying task sequences.